 The popularity of this particular brand also means that people that consume it have a lot of questions about the product.
-One such question is Absolut vodka gluten free?
-Although it may not seem like something that would came to your mind first when talking about any kind of vodka, it is certainly a point of concern for people who have gluten related health issues.
-If one considers the ingredients used in the production of Absolut vodka, the first guess would be: no. Absolut vodka is made from wheat, yeast, enzymes and water, and wheat is one of the first thing that people with gluten related issues, especially celiac disease, are told to avoid.
+One such question is Absolut vodka gluten-free?
+Although it may not seem like something that would come to your mind first when talking about any kind of vodka, it is certainly a point of concern for people who have gluten-related health issues.
+If one considers the ingredients used in the production of Absolut vodka, the first guess would be: no. Absolut vodka is made from wheat, yeast, enzymes, and water, and wheat is one of the first things that people with gluten-related issues, especially celiac disease, are told to avoid.

-Fortunately for everyone who used to enjoy vodka and were uncertain if they should continue to do so after health complications connected to gluten intolerance, absolute vodka is gluten free!
+Fortunately for everyone who used to enjoy vodka and was uncertain if they should continue to do so after health complications connected to gluten intolerance, absolute vodka is gluten-free!
 This is so because all gluten is removed from the spirit during the production process.

 Absolute Vodka And Gluten Related Health Risks

 Even though the continued distillation process is a very thorough one, the producers are not able to offer a 100% guarantee that there are absolutely no residues of gluten in any individual bottle.
 Since people with high intolerance can be endangered by even minuscule amounts, it is only natural that the company is going with a “rather safe than sorry” policy.